Commitments that survive a timezone crossing.

-Distributed teams don't fail from lack of communication tools.
-They fail because agreements made between people don't become records.
-This is the problem StandIn was built to solve — and this page explains exactly how.
+Distributed teams don't fail from a lack of communication tools.
+They fail because the agreements made between people never become records.
+This is the specific problem StandIn was built for — and this page explains exactly how.

 Every time an engineer publishes a wrap, they're making a deliberate choice about what to put on the record.